pheuzoune/ADHassToInfluxDB/README.md

       - "cover.*"
 ```

-You can add filters to exclude entities based on regular expression :
+You can add filters to exclude entities based on regular expression
+If you have an include filter, exclude is ignored.
 ```
     exclude:
       - "updater.+"